Wedg/Alice.jl/README.md

 [ipynb file](demo/ngrams/Demo_Word_Embedding.ipynb) (run in Jupyter)

 ## Documentation
 There are a number of types/structs defined that are used to build a neural network.
-There is a data container to place all training, validation and test sets.
+There is a data container to place all training, validation and test sets in.
 And there are a number of network layers (input, hidden and output).
-The current available list is the following:
+The current available list is:

 Data container:
 - Data